Naked sand darter: Diet

 Larvae of small fish are the primary source of food for naked sand darters.
-They also feed on smaller crustaceans like copepods or clam larvae depending on their size.
+They also feed on clam larvae or smaller crustaceans like copepods depending on their size.
 Naked sand darters feed continuously throughout the day, but stop at night.
 They also feed less in winter and summer months then pick back up before and after breeding season.

 Habitat

 Naked sand darters prefer the sandy bottoms of clean, freshwater rivers and streams.
 They can be found about 1 m deep on the bottom, digging into the sand to wait for prey to swim by.

 Distribution

 They can be found exclusively along the Gulf of Mexico in the rivers and drainages of eastern Louisiana to as far east as the Mobile Bay drainage in Alabama.
 Naked sand darters have been found as far north as West Tennessee.